 Book binding has seen many variations, from the iconic Penguin paperbacks to highly unusual examples like this from late 16th century Germany.
 It’s a variation on the dos-à-dos binding format (from the French meaning “back-to-back”).
-Here however, the book opens six different directions, each way revealing a different book.
+Here however, the rare book opens six different directions, each way revealing a different book.
 It seems that everyone has a tablet or a Kindle tucked away in their bag (even my 90 year old grandma), and so it sometimes comes as a surprise to remember the craftsmanship that once went along with reading.[see_also]

 The book, which comes from the Rogge Library in Strängnäs, features devotional texts printed in Germany during the 1550s and 1570s (including Martin Luther’s Der kleine Catechismus).
 Each of the books is held closed with its own ornate metal clasp, and was probably far more decorative than useful.
 Just imagine finding where you left off!
 See more images of this book and other rare examples on the National Library of Sweden’s Flickr page.